Health and Social Care

 Disclosure & Barring Service (formerly CRB) application £44*

 Placement T-Shirt £10*

 For over 19s there will be a charge for tuition fees and exam registrations.
 Funding may be available depending on previous qualifications.

-Attendance - Students are expected to attend College each day from 9.00am - 4.15pm.
+Attendance - Students are expected to attend College 9.00am - 4.15pm.
 We do not advise students to book holidays during term time as it can be disruptive to their education.

 Transport For information on transport, please contact the Transport Office on 0300 45 600 47 or have a look at the advice given on our website www.warwickshire.ac.uk